 In 1995 he proposed a “University of the Lakes” leading to a government working party and the eventual establishment of the University of Cumbria in 2007.

 In recognition of his outstanding contribution to the Energy Coast Campus. (awarded July 2013)

 Nigel was born in Bristol and joined the Royal Navy, completing a Commission as an Officer in the Submarine Service.
 Whilst on duty, he met his wife in Workington, and moved to the town and started his family.
-Since residing in the county, he has worked at Sellafield, Cumbria Training and Enterprise Council, Cumbria Learning and Skills Council and latterly the Nuclear Decommissioning Authority and Energus, where he was the Executive Director.
-In partnership with the University of Cumbria, GENII, Lakes College, NMP Ltd and the University of Manchester, Energus is now a Centre of Excellence with a focus on training, education and research capacity and capability for the energy sector.
+Since residing in the county, he has worked at Sellafield Ltd, Cumbria Training and Enterprise Council, Cumbria Learning and Skills Council, the Nuclear Decommissioning Authority and Energus, where he was the Executive Director.
+In partnership with the University of Cumbria, GENII, Lakes College, Sellafield Ltd and the University of Manchester, Energus became a Centre of Excellence with a focus on training, education and research capacity and capability for the energy sector.

 Jeff Cowton MBE

 In recognition of his lifelong service to the Wordsworth Trust and his outstanding contribution to the wider museum sector. (awarded July 2013)

 Jeff Cowton was born in Alnwick in 1959 and graduated with a degree in Modern History from University of Leeds, taking up a temporary post as a guide at the Wordsworths’ Dove Cottage, Grasmere, a year later.
 In 1983 he became the Librarian, hosted several of the world’s greatest scholars and accompanied 80 of the Trust’s treasures on a tour of America.
 After completing his professional qualification (Associate Museums Association), he was appointed Curator, and alongside this work, led the way for the museum to become the first to offer a modern apprenticeship in cultural heritage.